Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_scoutsonly_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_scoutsonly_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_scoutsonly_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_scoutsonly_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_scoutsonly_gravity_ - Default: 0.1 - The gravity scale.

 ## Second Chance